DinuBerinde/spring-hooks/README.md

 # Spring hooks

-The goal of this project is to provide Spring based annotations to trigger the hook methods for a target method.
+The goal of this project is to provide Spring based annotations to trigger hook methods for a target method.
 A target method can be a REST endpoint or a traditional Java method.

 ## Features